lzhenn/lzhenn.github.io/page/6about.md

 My name is Zhenning Li, I was born in Shandong Province in 1991.

 I am now a Ph.D student majoring in meteorology, using models and high performance computing clusters to simulate weather and climate.
 Meanwhile, I like coding, reading, and watching movies.

 Recently, I am taking more interests in the global economic system and fintech, and trying to build my own algorithm trading system.

+Life is cool, but at first we need to find the cool things.

 ![](http://ww1.sinaimg.cn/large/73ebdc71gy1fmzzdtzucxj20wu0kugmh.jpg)